 Remove pan from oven.
 Turn off oven and turn broiler on high.
 While broiler preheats, top rice with chopped kimchi.
 Distribute remaining Gruyère and mozzarella over kimchi and sprinkle Cotija over the other cheeses.

 Place pan under broiler for about 2 minutes, or until Gruyère and mozzarella melt and bubble and Cotija begins to char in spots.
 Remove pan from under broiler, top with sliced scallion greens, and serve immediately.

 This recipe was designed to use up leftover rice, but you can use freshly cooked rice, too, without altering the recipe.
 Short- or medium-grain rice is preferred, but any rice variety works.

-While you can use a single type of kimchi, the dish is far more interesting if you use two or three varieties.
+If you have more than one type of kimchi available, feel free to use a mix for even greater flavor.
 Similarly, this recipe offers suggestions of types of cheeses to use, but any good melting cheese will work for the interior and on top, and most any hard cheese will work for the broiling step, too.

 Make-Ahead and Storage